JoesphK/JoesphK/README.md

 # Hey there.
 I am Joe.
-I am a DevOps and cloud engineer and enjoy finding creative solutions to solve my issues.
+I am a DevOps and AWS cloud engineer.
+I enjoy finding creative solutions to automate my life and to build resilent and scalable software.
 I am also a hobbyist game developer and desinger.